Same-sex marriage in the United States: Public opinion

 Annual polling conducted by Gallup each May in 2017, 2018, 2019 and 2020 has found support for same-sex marriage stable, with two-thirds of Americans indicating that same-sex marriage should be recognized as valid under law (a range of 63% to 67% was recorded).
-In 2022, a new record high of 71% of respondents stated that same-sex marriage should be legally recognized as valid under the law.
+In a 2024 Gallup poll, 69% of respondents stated that same-sex marriage should be legally recognized as valid under the law (83% of Democrats, 74% of independents and 46% of Republicans), while 29% were opposed.
+In May 2025, Gallup reported that 68% of Americans, 88% of Democrats, 76% of independents, and 41% of Republicans, supported same-sex marriage.
+Support among Republicans was the lowest since after the Obergefell verdict, while the 47-point difference between Republicans and Democrats was the largest since Gallup began tracking the measure 29 years ago.

-A Grinnell College National Poll in September 2022 indicated that 74% of Americans thought that same-sex marriage should be a guaranteed right, 13% thought it should be left to elected officials, and 13% were unsure.
+A Grinnell College National Poll in September 2022 indicated that 74% of Americans thought that same-sex marriage should be a guaranteed right – 13% thought it should be left to elected officials, and 13% were unsure.